-Congenital or acquired immunodeficiency has been recognised as a potential risk factor for serious adverse events, including YEL-AND (see Sections 4.3 and 4.4).
+Congenital or acquired immunodeficiency has been recognized as a potential risk factor for serious adverse events, including YEL-AND (see Sections 4.3 and 4.4).

-Age of more than 60 years (see Section 4.4) has been recognised as a potential risk factor for YEL-AVD and YEL-AND.
+Age of more than 60 years (see Section 4.4) has been recognized as a potential risk factor for YEL-AVD and YEL-AND.

-Age below 9 months (including infants exposed to vaccine through breast-feeding) (see Section

-4.4) has been recognised as a potential risk factor for YEL-AND.
+Age below 9 months (including infants exposed to vaccine through breastfeeding) (see Section 4.4) has been recognized as a potential risk factor for YEL-AND.

-A medical history of thymus dysfunction (see Sections 4.3 and 4.4) has been recognised as a potential risk factor for YEL-AVD.
+Medical history of thymus dysfunction or thymectomy (see Sections 4.3 and 4.4) have been recognized as predisposing conditions for YEL-AVD.